sherweb/ngx-materialize/README.md

 ## Why ng2-materialize?

 We are aware that alternatives exposing Material Design components already exist.
-But in our case, we want to rely on a stable css framework that does not depend on a specific js framework.
+But, in our case, we want to rely on a stable css framework that does not depend on a specific js framework.

-With [Materialize](http://materializecss.com/) we already know the possibilities that this framework offers, it remains to wrap in Angular component the Materialize components that we want to use.
+We already know the possibilities Materialize offers.
+What is left to do is to wrap components that we want to use in Angular component.

-If you want to use a component that is not yet implemented, simply wrap the existing Materialize that already meets the Material Design specifications.
+If you want to use a component that is not yet implemented, simply wrap the existing Materialize components that already meets the Material Design specifications.
 No need to be an HTML/CSS expert, only to know the Angular 2 components.
 Or if you are in a hurry, you can use it directly in HTML rather than in Angular component.

 ## Installation